-Staple or Glue-Down Application - In the staple-down application, a suitable moisture barrier (minimum 6 mil poly film) must be established over plywood (or equivalent) with joints overlapped 18" and taped.
-Asphalt felt (15 lbs.) may be used in addition to the moisture barrier, but asphalt felt is not considered a moisture barrier.
-In glue-down applications, a moisture barrier is not required unless moisture readings from the sub-floor are at unacceptable levels (please refer to "Step 5: Testing for Moisture Content").
+Glue-Down Application - In glue-down applications, a moisture barrier is not required unless moisture readings from the sub-floor are at unacceptable levels (please refer to "Step 5: Testing for Moisture Content").

 Minimum thickness sub-floor material recommendations are satisfactory for 16" on center joist spacing.
 Thicker sub-floor recommendations will allow up to 19.2" joist spacing.
 When joist spacing is greater than 19.2" on center, flooring will exhibit minimum performance.
 Minimum performance may result in movement, gaps, and/or noises.
-A second layer of sub-flooring material bringing the overall thickness to 1"-1 1/8", will provide optimum results when joist spacing exceeds 19.2" on center.
-Sub-floor panels should be spaced 1/8" apart to allow for expansion.
+A second layer of sub-flooring material bringing the overall thickness to 1" - 1 1/8", will provide optimum results when joist spacing exceeds 19.2" on center.
+Hardwood flooring should, whenever possible, be installed perpendicular to flooring joists.
+Perform appropriate moisture tests.